+Sec.
+2201 Definitions.
-2202.
-Ownership of Presidential records.

-2203.
-Management and custody of Presidential records

-2204.
-Restrictions on access to Presidential rec-

-2205.
-Exceptions to restriction on access.1
+- Ownership of Presidential records.
+2202 - Management and custody of Presidential rec-2203. ords. - 2204.
+Restrictions on access to Presidential records. - 2205.
+Exceptions to restriction on access.1 - 2206.
+Regulations. - 2207.

-2206.
-Regulations.

-2207.
 Vice-Presidential records.

-This chapter is referred to in sections 2107, 2112 of this title.

-As used in this chapter-

-- (1) The term "documentary material" means all books, correspondence, memorandums, documents, papers, pamphlets, works of art, models, pictures, photographs, plats, maps, films, and motion pictures, including, but not limited to, audio, audiovisual, or other electronic or mechanical recordations. - (2) The term "Presidential records" means documentary materials, or any reasonably segregable portion thereof, created or received by the President, his immediate staff, or a unit or individual of the Executive Office of the President whose function is to advise and assist the President, in the course of conducting activities which relate to or have an effect upon the carrying out of the constitutional, statutory, or other official or ceremonial duties of the President.
-Such term- - (A) includes any documentary materials relating to the political activities of the President or members of his staff, but only if such activities relate to or have a direct effect upon the carrying out of constitutional, statutory, or other official or ceremonial duties of the President; but - (B) does not include any documentary materials that are (i) official records of an agency (as defined in section 552(e)1 of title 5, United States Code); (ii) personal records; (iii) stocks of publications and stationery; or (iv) extra copies of documents produced only for convenience of reference, when such copies are clearly so identified. - (3) The term "personal records" means all documentary materials, or any reasonably segregable portion therof,2 of a purely private or nonpublic character which do not relate to or have an effect upon the carrying out of the constitutional, statutory, or other official or ceremonial duties of the President.
-Such term includes- - (A) diaries, journals, or other personal notes serving as the functional equivalent of a diary or journal which are not prepared or utilized for, or circulated or communicated in the course of, transacting Government business: - (B) materials relating to private political associations, and having no relation to or direct effect upon the carrying out of constitutional, statutory, or other official or ceremonial duties of the President; and - (C) materials relating exclusively to the President's own election to the office of the Presidency; and materials directly relating
+As used in this chapter- (1) The term "documentary material" means all books, correspondence, memorandums, documents, papers, pamphlets, works of art, models, pictures, photographs, plats, maps, films, and motion pictures, including, but not limited to, audio, audiovisual, or other electronic or mechanical recordations.

+(2) The term "Presidential records" means documentary materials, or any reasonably segregable portion thereof, created or received by the President, his immediate staff, or a unit or individual of the Executive Office of the President whose function is to advise and assist the President, in the course of conducting activities which relate to or have an effect upon the carrying out of the constitutional, statutory, or other official or ceremonial duties of the President.
+Such term-
-$^{^{1}\}mathrm{So}$ in original.
-Does not conform to section catchline.

-1See References in Text note below.

-2So in original.
-Probably should be "thereof,".
+(A) includes any documentary materials relating to the political activities of the President or members of his staff, but only if such activities relate to or have a direct effect upon the carrying out of constitutional, statutory, or other official or ceremonial duties of the President; but

+(B) does not include any documentary materials that are (i) official records of an agency (as defined in section 552(e)1 of title 5, United States Code); (ii) personal records; (iii) stocks of publications and stationery; or (iv) extra copies of documents produced only for convenience of reference, when such copies are clearly so identified.

+(3) The term "personal records" means all documentary materials, or any reasonably segregable portion therof,2 of a purely private or nonpublic character which do not relate to or have an effect upon the carrying out of the constitutional, statutory, or other official or ceremonial duties of the President.
+Such term includes-

+(A) diaries, journals, or other personal notes serving as the functional equivalent of a diary or journal which are not prepared or utilized for, or circulated or communicated in the course of, transacting Government business:

+(B) materials relating to private political associations, and having no relation to or direct effect upon the carrying out of constitutional, statutory, or other official or ceremonial duties of the President; and

-to the election of a particular individual or individuals to Federal, State, or local office, which have no relation to or direct effect upon the carrying out of constitutional, statutory, or other official or ceremonial duties of the President.
+(C) materials relating exclusively to the President's own election to the office of the Presidency; and materials directly relating to the election of a particular individual or individuals to Federal, State, or local office, which have no relation to or direct effect upon the carrying out of constitutional, statutory, or other official or ceremonial duties of the President.

-- (4) The term "Archivist" means the Archivist of the United States. - (5) The term "former President", when used with respect to Presidential records, means the former President during whose term or terms of office such Presidential records were created.
+(4) The term "Archivist" means the Archivist of the United States.

+(5) The term "former President", when used with respect to Presidential records, means the former President during whose term or terms of office such Presidential records were created.